Yes, Your Unemployment Is Taxable. But You Shouldn’t Panic if You Owe

 When you receive unemployment benefits, they’re taxed at the federal level as ordinary income.

 Unemployment compensation can affect your tax bill in other ways.
-As many as two-thirds of people getting the $600 weekly CARES Act supplement are making more money than they were from working.
-If your 2020 income is higher than it normally is because of your jobless benefits, you may find that you’re no longer eligible for some tax credits, like the earned income tax credit.
+As many as two-thirds of people who got the $600 weekly CARES Act supplement made more money on unemployment than they normally did from working.
+If your 2020 income was higher than usual because of your jobless benefits, you may find that you’re no longer eligible for some tax credits, like the earned income tax credit.

 Pro tip: If you can prove that you were out of work at some point between March 28 and July 31, you can retroactively receive unemployment, including the $600 weekly supplement.